 What are Ambassador Schools?

-Ambassador Schools are schools that have made a strong connection to the National Park.
+Ambassador Schools are schools inside or within half an hour of the Peak District Boundary that have made a strong connection to the National Park.

 It means that your school understands and cares about the Peak District National Park and champions wild places wherever they may be, including your own school grounds.